PrefectHQ/prefect-ray/README.md

 prefect config set PREFECT_LOCAL_STORAGE_PATH='/tmp/prefect/storage'
 ```

-2. If you get an error stating that the module 'prefet' cannot be found, ensure `prefect` is installed on the remote cluster, with:
+2. If you get an error stating that the module 'prefect' cannot be found, ensure `prefect` is installed on the remote cluster, with:
 ```bash
 pip install prefect
 ```